 Inset is a photograph of her boyfriend, Christy McPhee.

-According to friends, McPhee was pushing for more commitment.
+McPhee was reportedly pushing for more commitment in their relationship.
 However, she wasn't ready and was planning on ending things with him.

 Coordinates: 44.564975, -123.283527